Microsoft DOS more command

 dir | more

 Allows you to view the directory listing one page at a time, if applicable.
-This would be the same as doing dir /p.
+This command is the same as doing dir /p.

 more myfile.txt

-Would display the contents of a page one page at a time.
-Pressing space would go to the next page and pressing enter would go down one line at a time.
+Displays the contents of a page one page at a time.
+Pressing the spacebar would go to the next page and pressing Enter would go down one line at a time.